chromaui/chromatic-docs/interactions.md

 ## Debug test failures

 Chromatic notifies you when an interaction errors or an assertion fails.
 We designate these as critical failures that need immediate attention.
-You won’t be able to review the change or pass the build until the test is fixed.
+You won’t be able to pass the build until the test is fixed.

 ![Build page with failed interaction test](img/interaction-build-screen-failed-test.png)